rsdoiel/antenna/science_and_technology.md

 ## Ambitious overclocker cools Raspberry Pi 5 with liquid nitrogen

-date: 2024-11-13, updated: 2024-11-13, from: The Register (UK I.T.
+date: 2024-11-13, updated: 2024-11-15, from: The Register (UK I.T.
 News)

-<h4>We do these things because we can and because we must</h4> <p>The dark arts of overclocking remain alive and well.
+<h4>Pi supremo Eben Upton tells the Reg: &#39;I love this sort of thing&#39;</h4> <p><strong>Updated</strong>  The dark arts of overclocking remain alive and well.
 And one master of the practice has turned their attention to the Raspberry Pi 5 with the intention of getting the diminutive computer all the way to 4 Ghz via various exotic and gloriously impractical means.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>